 What is Unteach Racism?

 Unteach Racism is the core concept for our initiative.
 Unteach Racism recognises that racism is something that is learned and therefore can be unlearned.
-It acknowledges the unique position of expertise teachers have in being able to address this challenge and inspire others to do the same.
+It acknowledges the unique expertise teachers have in being able to address this challenge and inspire others to do the same.
 Unteach Racism will empower teachers to lift the limits that society has placed on children and young people.